mingik/play-java-akka-redis-pubsub/README.md

 This is webapplication utilizing Play framework, Akka and Redis pubsub feature.

-It creates RedisPublisherActor that listens for GET requests to /publish endpoint and publishes passed messages to configured Redis channel.
+It creates 10 RedisPublisherActor instances and on each GET request to /publish endpoint it asks RedisPublisherActor instance chosen via round robin to reply to the message, containing 'message' URL parameter value.
+This RedisPublisherActor instance receives the message, publishes it to Redis channel (configured in application.conf) and replies with 'acknowledge' message.

+It also creates 10 RedisSubscriberActor instances and on each GET request to /display endpoint it asks RedisSubscriberActor instance chosen via round robin to reply to 'display' message.
+This RedisSubscriberActor instance also contains RedisListener that:
+1) subscribes to the same Redis channel (configured in application.conf)
+2) redirects each message published by Redis channel into RedisSubscriberActor's internal storage.
-It also creates RedisSubscriberActor that listens for GET requests to /display endpoint and displays all messages that were received from the same configured Redis channel.
+So when RedisSubscriberActor instance receives the 'display' message, it returns all messages from that storage that represents all messages that were published by Redis channel.

 =========================================================================================================